eleeb/car-here-now-history/README.md

-# Car Here Now history
+# _Car Here Now_ history
-This is final project for the course INFO-664: *Programming for Cultural Heritage* taught by [Matt Miller](https://github.com/thisismattmiller "Matt Miller"), which I took as a non-matriculating student while employed at the Pratt Institute School of Information in Spring 2021.
+This is final project for the course INFO-664: [*Programming for Cultural Heritage*](http://pfch.nyc/ "Programming for Cultural Heritage") taught by [Matt Miller](https://github.com/thisismattmiller "Matt Miller"), which I took as a non-matriculating student while employed at the Pratt Institute School of Information in Spring 2021.

 ## Project Overview
 The goal of the project was to analyze all of the data my partner and I collected over roughly the past year and a half on when and where we’ve parked our car.
 We have been tracking this information via a mobile parking app that we created called _Car Here Now_.

 While it would have been ideal to work with the data in realtime, for the purposes of this project I downloaded a JSON export on May 8, 2021 of all of our parking data to work with.

-### Steps
+### Project Steps
 In order to traverse the data, I began by writing a program in Python to parse the raw information in the JSON file and make it easier to work with (`cardata_parse.py`).
 The geographic coordinates were stored in one string along with a code that indicated who parked the car, so I first split up those pieces of information.
 For clarity, I changed the parker IDs to our first names.
 There were also some entries missing IDs from a glitch in a previous version of the app, but we knew they all belonged to me so I added my name to those entries as well.
 I then utilized a few Python modules to determine the day of the week for each entry and to get more location information based on the latitude and longitude of each parking instance (e.g., street address, neighborhood, city, etc.).
 Finally, I wrote this out out to a new JSON file.

 Now that I had a clean new JSON file to work with, I wrote a second program in Python to explore our parking habits by days of the week (`parking_by_day.py`).
 I first sorted all of the the entries into 7 lists based on the days of the week.
 Since we moved about 9 months ago, I also wanted to just look at parking habits in my current neighborhood, as that is what I am currently most interested in.
 I weeded out all entries that weren’t in my current neighborhood and sorted those results into 7 more lists based on days of the week.
 I exported all 14 of these lists as separate CSV files (to be uploaded to Google My Maps\*).
 I also did counts to see what the numbers of parking entires were like based on days of the week (both in my current neighborhood and throughout our history using _Car Here Now_).
 Unsurprisingly, I learned that we park most often on weekends.